-Autonomous servers are part of a broader movement of autonomous technical infrastructures, deriving from the Appropriate Technology (AT) movement of the '70s and '80s.
+Autonomous servers are part of a broader movement of autonomous technical infrastructures, deriving from the Appropriate Technology (AT) movement of the ’70s and ’80s.
 AT became a worldwide grassroots movement that influenced various groups of technologists (Pursell, 1993).
 A feminist server, in particular, is a concept that combines the interest for technical autonomy with feminist urgencies.
 It is an ongoing effort emerging from the need to ensure that works, publications, data and memories of feminist communities are properly accessible and managed.
-Feminist hacker initiatives are working to provide technical literacy and means to ensure that mailing lists, pads, wikis, content management systems, social networks and other feminist online services are preserved and protected.
+Feminist hacker initiatives work to provide technical literacy and the means to ensure that mailing lists, pads, wikis, content management systems, social networks and other feminist online services are preserved and protected.

 During the /ETC, I learned about two active feminist server initiatives.
 These are:

-2\.
-Anarchaserver, installed in 2014 during the first THF!.
-It hosts a wiki for the documentation of the THF!
-And a feminist blogging platform (Anarchaserver, n.d.).
+2. Anarchaserver, installed in 2014 during the first THF!.
+It hosts a wiki for the documentation of the THF! and a feminist blogging platform (Anarchaserver, n.d.).
 THF! describes that the need for feminist servers is a response to: